AdityaKMishra01/FUNart/README.md

 # FUNart

 Welcome to FUNart!
 This application allows you to create and save your drawings with ease.
-Whether you're a professional artist or just looking to doodle, this app provides a simple and intuitive interface for all your drawing needs.
+This app provides a simple and intuitive interface for all your drawings.

 ## Features